 American Gas Association

 The American Gas Association (AGA) is a trade group for U.S. gas distribution utilities and their corporate parents.
 AGA promotes the use of methane gas and seeks to influence federal, state, and local energy policy.
 It has led national campaigns to block appliance energy efficiency standards, halt building code upgrades designed to reduce pollution, and thwart local governments’ efforts to reduce reliance on fossil fuels.
 The group’s board is made up of gas utility executives.
-DTE Energy Chairman and CEO Jerry Norcia chairs the AGA board.
+DTE Energy Chairman and CEO Jerry Norcia chaired the AGA Board in 2024.
+The 2025 Board Chair is Lloyd Yates, president and CEO of NiSource.

 AGA’s political advocacy efforts are far-reaching.
 The Energy and Policy Institute submitted expert testimony on behalf of the Citizens Utility Board of Minnesota to dispute rate recovery of AGA dues by Xcel Energy in its Minnesota gas rate case filed in 2023.
 Xcel ultimately agreed to drop its request to recover AGA dues as part of a settlement.
 As detailed in the testimony and described below, most of AGA’s political activities are aimed at promoting gas usage and/or hindering efforts to increase energy efficiency and beneficial electrification.
 These activities include: